xsoophx/SoftwareEngineering/README.md

 We were supposed to create a sequence diagram for the act of starting a tool, as well as for using and closing it.
 At least one tool should be described with a sequence diagram.
 Moreover, a diagram for the data analysis client was wanted.
 Starting of this tool, but also importing data and the analysis itself should be depicted in at least one way.

-#### definition UML-diagram
+#### _definition UML-sequence diagram_ :bookmark_tabs:
-- _The sequence diagram shows a scenario, by depicting interactions between objects within a certain time span._
+    The sequence diagram shows a scenario, by depicting interactions between objects within a certain time span.

 ### UML-state machines

 We also had to create a state machine for at least one of the tools.
 Suitable states and transitions (also with possible conditions and inputs) needed to be defined, to find a model for the behaviour of the tool.
 Also the state machine of the data client was wanted.

-#### definition state-machine
+#### _definition UML-state-machine_ :bookmark_tabs:
-- _The state machine is describing the developement of an object over time.
-Dependencies of interactions with other objects, which the system does not contain, are depicted._
+    The state machine is describing the developement of an object over time.
+Dependencies of interactions with other objects, which the system does not contain, are depicted.

 ## Milestone :five: